Updated 22 July 2020

 An email requesting you to select your preferred option has been sent.
 We encourage patrons to wait to hear from us before getting in touch while we work through this process.

 If you purchased your tickets from a ticketing agency, they will be in touch with you soon to confirm their refund process.
 If you purchased online or by credit card, this process will be largely automatic.
 They will contact you if they require further information.

 What is the NZSO doing to keep patrons safe?

-How is the NZSO tracking the virus?
+How is the NZSO monitoring COVID-19?

 We continue to monitor the global situation, following the guidelines and daily updates issued by the Ministry of Health.

 How does the NZSO plan to notify patrons regarding concert changes due to the COVID-19?

 In the event of a change or further cancellation of planned events, we will notify subscription ticket buyers before the event via email.
 If you bought your ticket from a ticketing agency, the ticketing agency will contact you.

 If you need to exchange a ticket and are an NZSO subscriber, contact NZSO Ticketing at 0800 479 674 or firstname.lastname@example.org.
 Otherwise, contact the ticketing agency where you purchased the ticket.